 Public Relations Officer

 Public relations officers plan, develop, put into place and evaluate information and communication strategies that present an organisation to the public, clients and other stakeholders.
-They also promote good information flow within the organisation.
+They also promote good information flow within their organisation.

 Public relations officers may perform the following tasks: